iryna-hordiichuk/tasks-manager-async-redux/README.md

 # redux-task-manager

-An app to help to manage tasks: adds, deletes and filters tasks, displayes active and completed status.
+An app to help to manage tasks: it adds, deletes and filters tasks, displays active and completed status.

-To create this app I used vanilla Redux in order to gain good understanding of global state management flow and how Redux concepts like store, reducers, actions and immutability work "under the hood".
+To create this task manager I used vanilla Redux in order to gain a good understanding of the global state management flow and how Redux concepts like store, reducers, actions and immutability work "under the hood".